American Indian outing programs: Carlisle Indian Industrial School outing program

 In 1878, the US government decided to return a group of Native Americans held as prisoners in Fort Marion (Castillo de San Marcos) in St. Augustine, Florida to their reservations.
 In 1878, First Lieutenant Richard Henry Pratt persuaded the Bureau of Indian Affairs to give him custody of either fifteen or seventeen young men set to be released for education at Hampton Institute (Hampton University) in Hampton, Virginia.
-The first formal outings in the United States took place that year when Pratt decided that the Native Americans would benefit from spending the summer with white farmers.
+The first formal outings in the United States took place that year when Pratt decided that the Native Americans would benefit from spending the summer with white farmers, and that farmers would benefit from free child labor.

 In 1879, Pratt decided that the Native American students should leave the primarily Black Hampton Institute (Hampton University) for closer contact with white people.
 With the permission of Secretary of the Interior Carl Schurz, Pratt was allowed to open the first government-sponsored American Indian boarding school, the Carlisle Indian Industrial School in Carlisle, Pennsylvania, that year.

 The Carlisle Indian Industrial School's outing program started in 1880.
-Twenty-four children participated, but most of the host families returned their assigned children to the school.
-109 children participated in Carlisle's outing program the following year, and only six host families returned their assigned children to the school.
-In 1885, nearly 250 children participated in the summer outing program at Carlisle, and more than 100 continued during the school year.
-Over the next several years, Carlisle's outing program continued to grow rapidly, peaking at 947 participants in 1903.
+Twenty-four children were sent out, but most of the host families returned their assigned children to the school.
+109 children were used in Carlisle's outing program the following year, and only six host families returned their assigned children to the school.
+In 1885, nearly 250 children were included in the summer outing program at Carlisle, and more than 100 continued during the school year.
+Over the next several years, Carlisle's outing program continued to grow rapidly, peaking at 947 children laborers in 1903.

 Other outing programs

 Between 1880 and 1886, the Bureau of Indian Affairs opened more than one hundred American Indian boarding schools modeled after Carlisle across the United States, primarily on reservations.
 Congress passed a series of laws designed to encourage the development of outing programs in those new schools.

 In 1889, a dozen boys at Chemawa Indian School in Salem, Oregon, were sent to work in nearby farms.
 This was the first formal outing program in the western United States.
 By 1890, outing programs had started at Haskell Institute (Haskell Indian Nations University) in Kansas, Perris School (Sherman Indian High School) in California, Carson School (Stewart Indian School) in Nevada, and Fiske Institute in Albuquerque, New Mexico.

 In 1893, Phoenix Indian School in Phoenix, Arizona, began its outing program.
-It eventually became the second-largest in the country, with hundreds of children participating.
+It eventually became the second-largest in the country, with hundreds of children being sent out as free labor to area families and businesses.